-free from gluten, grains, dairy and refined-sugar (with a nut free option!)
+free from: gluten, grains, dairy and refined-sugar (paleo and nut free option)

 Bagels are one of my favorite foods because they are delicious AND so versatile.
 You can make them sweet or savory, and add pretty much any topping you could want.

-When Spero Foods sent me some of their sunflower cream cheese, I knew I had to make tummy friendly bagels to go with it.
+When Spero Foods sent me some of their sunflower cream cheese, I knew I had to make Paleo Bagels to go with it.

-In the photo, I used Spero’s strawberry cream cheese as a topping (my fave flavor) but I also used these bagels for loaded breakfast sandwiches and they held up SO well.
+In the photo, I used Spero’s strawberry cream cheese as a topping (my fave flavor) but I also used these Paleo Bagels for loaded breakfast sandwiches and they held up SO well.

 The trick is to cut them in half slowly with a sharp knife so they don’t crumble, and then toast for a minute or two.
-Then they are super sturdy and ready to be eaten!
+This will make them super sturdy and ready to be eaten!
 You can still eat them untoasted, but they may be a bit crumblier.